 • Orbis Africa and our partners are working to develop and strengthen human resource capacity of ophthalmologists, nurses and biomedical technicians.

-• Orbis Africa and our partners will advocate with the national government for the implementation of a human resource for eye health plan.
+• Orbis Africa and our partners continue to advocate with the national government for the implementation of a human resource for eye health plan.

 • We will work to strengthen procurement and inventory systems already in place.